-In this tutorial I’ll show you how to install Raspbian Desktop on a virtual machine, and more specifically on VirtualBox.
+In this tutorial I’ll show you how to install Raspberry Pi OS Desktop on a virtual machine, and more specifically on VirtualBox.

-As you may know, Raspbian – derived from Debian – is the official operating system (OS) for Raspberry Pi boards.
+As you may know, Raspberry Pi OS is the new name for Raspbian – the official OS for Raspberry Pi boards, derived from Debian.

-But… Raspbian is not only working on Raspberry Pi boards.
+But… Raspberry Pi OS is not only working on Raspberry Pi boards.
 You can actually install it on a standard computer.
-In fact, there is a Raspbian Desktop version just for that!
-And even better, you can install Raspbian Desktop directly on a virtual machine.
-This will allow you to do some experiments and test Raspbian, directly from your computer (on Windows, Linux, or Mac).
+In fact, there is a Raspberry Pi OS Desktop version just for that!
+And even better, you can install Raspberry Pi OS Desktop directly on a virtual machine.
+This will allow you to do some experiments and test Raspberry Pi OS, directly from your computer (on Windows, Linux, or Mac).

 This tutorial is a step by step guide to help you during the installation process.